Everything You Need to Know about Toyota ECU

 Symptoms

-- Check engine light stays on
+- Check engine light stays on.

-- No communication via the OBD-II port
+- There is no communication via the OBD-II port.

-- Can’t turn on the ignition
+- I can’t turn on the ignition.

-- Toyota will not start
+- Toyota will not start.

-- Engine stalling or misfiring and can’t be fixed
+- Engine stalling or misfiring and can’t be fixed.

-- Randomly losing spark/power
+- Randomly losing spark/power.

-- Randomly losing injector pulse
+- Randomly losing injector pulse.

-- Intermittent fuel pressure loss
+- Intermittent fuel pressure loss.

-- Fuel pump failure
+- Fuel pump failure.

-- Intermittent starting problem
+- Intermittent starting problem.

-- Transmission issues such as hard shifting
+- Transmission issues such as hard shifting.

-- Immobilizer/Security light stays on
+- The immobilizer/Security light stays on.

-- Trigger fault codes such as B2799
+- Trigger fault codes such as B2799.

 How to Reset a Toyota ECU